fullstorydev/grpcurl/README.md

 ### Invoking RPCs
-Invoking an RPC on a trusted server (e.g. TLS without self-signed key or custom CA) that requires no client certs and supports service reflection is the simplest thing to do with `grpcurl`.
+Invoking an RPC on a trusted server (e.g. TLS without self-signed key or custom CA) that requires no client certs and supports server reflection is the simplest thing to do with `grpcurl`.
 This minimal invocation sends an empty request body:
 ```shell
 grpcurl grpc.server.com:443 my.custom.server.Service/Method